 Here is your guide to everything you need to know about seasoned firewood.

-Seasoned firewood is not firewood that smells nice because you rolled it in cinnamon or other seasonings.
 Seasoned firewood is dried wood.
 The drying process prepares the firewood for burning.
 It is called ‘seasoned’ because it has been drying for over a ‘season.’

 Freshly cut wood (aka green wood), contains a lot of moisture – up to 50%.
 Wood is hygroscopic, which means that it can absorb water.
 Plus, some tree species contain internal sap and other sources of moisture.
 Seasoning is the process that removes this moisture and turns green wood into something that you can burn more efficiently.

-Explaining the Drying Process
+the Drying Process

 The drying process removes moisture from freshly cut firewood to prepare it for burning.
 Here’s how the drying process works.